Leadership, Ethics & Political Parties

 Breakfast & Networking

-One Party in Power: St. Louis City Democratic Leadership
+One Party in Power: St. Louis City Democrats

-This session will assemble a panel of St. Louis Democrats, current and former office holders and party members, to discuss what it means to be a big tent political party in a city where one party has a virtual monopoly on public office.
+This session will discuss what it means to be a big tent political party in a city where one party has a virtual monopoly on public office.

-This session will assemble a panel of Republicans, current and former office holders and party leaders, to discuss what it means to be a big tent political party when the party has a virtual monopoly on legislative power, in this case, a supermajority in both houses and all but one statewide office.
+This session will discuss what it means to be a big tent political party when the party has a virtual monopoly on legislative power.

 Former Republican Congressman from Oklahoma (1977-1993), Harvard and Princeton Professor, Journalist, current Vice President of the Aspen Institute, and Author of The Parties vs. The People.
 Learn more.